 “The most succulent roast I’ve had in a long time.”
 “Everyone should try this cooking method.”
 “Astonishing.”
 “Perfectly beefy.”
 “I am at a loss for words.”
 That’s what folks are saying about this salt-crusted beef tenderloin recipe.

-Salt-Crusted Beef Tenderloin Recipe
+Salt-Crusted Beef Tenderloin

-- For the roast beef
+For the salt-crusted beef tenderloin